 I've been fortunate to have studied at the foot of some of the true masters of advertising & marketing, including my mentor, the late Marion Harper, "The man who changed Madison Avenue".
 Marion gave me two pieces of advice when I decided to move to LA in 1982 from my home of 42 years in Oklahoma City.
 Marion told me, "When you get to LA, buy a PC and a database program" -- and "Don't ever open an ad agency!"
 I indeed took Marion's advice on both counts.
 Buying my first PC and that first crude shareware dbase program indeed changed my career and my life forever.
 Aside, I do believe that Marion would have approved of my later becomeing a Mac user.

-For my money, the true Master of the Universe in political campaigning is Joe Napolitan.
-I was privledged to collaborate with Joe on two campaigns for Governor of Hawai`i and we have remained in touch.
+For my money, the true Master of the Universe in political campaigning was my menotr, the late Joe Napolitan.
+I was privledged to collaborate with Joe on two campaigns for Governor of Hawai`i and remained in touch long after.
 If you view this short video, know that Joe is now 85+ and while perhaps a little redundant, you would be hearing some political campaign history from the man who helped make it, including John F. Kennedy's 1961 Campaign for President.

 I didn't personally know the late Peter Drucker, but I have studied his writing and lectures on business management for over 40 years and his 1954 "bible," The Practice of Management remains a classic refernce.
 After nearly 60 years, most if not all of Mr. Drucker's pull quotes remain relevant and are well-worth a read for anyone wanting to improve their own management skills or to better-understand how to set about improving their personal productivity and work environment.
 The technology may change, but basic human nature and the psychology of the matter does not -- as Edward Bernays' work demonstrated.